 VUITY (pilocarpine hydrochloride) by AbbVie is clinical pharmacology: pharmacodynamics: pilocarpine is a cholinergic parasympathomimetic agent exerting a broad spectrum of pharmacologic effects with predominant muscarinic action.
-Approved for presbyopia.
 First approved in 2021.

-VUITY is in peak lifecycle with modest Part D claims; the brand team is likely focused on market penetration and indication expansion in a narrow specialty segment.
+Product is in peak commercial phase with modest early uptake; brand team likely focused on market education and patient access expansion rather than rapid scaling.

 CLINICAL PHARMACOLOGY: Pharmacodynamics: Pilocarpine is a cholinergic parasympathomimetic agent exerting a broad spectrum of pharmacologic effects with predominant muscarinic action.
 Pilocarpine, in appropriate dosage, can increase secretion by the exocrine glands.
 The sweat, salivary, lacrimal,…